Fun House (American game show): Grand Prix race

 The Grand Prix race was played as the fourth and final round and involved both teams racing two laps around a track that circled the studio, trading lanes after the first lap.

 Two different formats were commonly used.
 One involved both teammates performing tasks based on the theme of the day's race, such as riding in a comically oversized vehicle while being pushed by the other teammate, and requiring the teammates to switch roles after the first lap.
 The other was a foot race, with each teammate taking one lap.

 Small challenges were usually set up around the track that each team had to complete during the run, such as gathering and carrying items, running through tires, or squirting targets with a seltzer bottle.
 Roth signaled the start and finish of the race with the green and checkered flags used in motor racing, respectively.

 In addition to completing the objectives during the race, the teams had a chance to increase their score by collecting tokens from stations alongside the track.
 One white token and one blue token were available at each station, worth 10 and 25 points respectively.
 During season two, a station called the Token Bank was added to each lane for the second lap, containing pre-packaged bundles of tokens worth up to 200 points; a team could take one bundle during this lap.

 Each team was given a bag to hold collected tokens, which had to be worn around the neck of the running/riding member and passed off after the first lap.
 Any tokens that fell on the floor became invalid and could not be picked up.
 In order for tokens to count toward a team's score, they had to be either in the bag or aboard the vehicle (when applicable) before the end of the race.

-The team that won the race received 25 points, with a tie meaning both teams got the points.
-The tokens were then counted, starting with the trailing team.
+The team that won the race received 25 points, with a tie resulting both teams receiving the points.
+The tokens were counted starting with the trailing team.
 The team with the most points after the count stopped won the game and the right to enter the Fun House, with the other team receiving consolation gifts.